-In this art project, we’re going to paint with confetti and learn about the Fauvism art movement.
+In this confetti painting for kids art project, we’re going to paint with paper dots and learn about the Fauvism art movement.

 This art project is inspired by André Derain.
 Derain was born in 1880 in Chatou, Yvelines, Île-de-France, just outside of Paris.
 He was a French painter and sculptor as well as the co-founder of Fauvism with Henri Matisse.

 While studying to be an engineer, Derain attended painting classes where he met Matisse.
 After serving in the military from 1901 to 1904, Derain abandoned his engineering career to devote himself to painting with Matisse’s persuading.

 Matisse and Derain painted together throughout the summer of 1905 and displayed their paintings in the Salon d’Automne (Autumn Salon).

 The vivid, unnatural colors in their work prompted the critics to label them as “Les Fauves” or “the wild beasts”, marking the start of the Fauvist movement.

 Fauvism is a style of painting with vivid expressionistic and non-natural use of color.

 Fauvism flourished in Paris from 1904 – 1908.
 Henri Matisse was known as the art movement’s leading artist.

 Our inspiration piece for this art project is, The Bride, View On The River, by André Derain.

 André Derain’s painting will be our template to paint with confetti!